 Embedded cover art didn’t work.
 Sonata and Gnome MPC would only display downloaded covers (no cover support in Xfmpc).
 The package mpdris2 will give you MPRIS support and the volume control in Gnome MPC also didn’t work.

-Ok, so for internet connections, MPD itself of course made none when set to localhost, all connections were 127.0.0.1.
+For internet connections, MPD itself of course made none when set to localhost, all connections were 127.0.0.1.
 Sonata and Xfmpc wanted nothing to do with the internet either.
-Gnome MPC on the other hand, connected to many different addresses; Last.fm, Akamai Technologies, discogs.com and server4you.org.
-Disabling cover art fetching and metadata handlers stopped the connections.
+Gnome MPC on the other hand, connected to many different addresses: Last.fm, Akamai Technologies, discogs.com and server4you.org were some seen.
+Disabling cover art fetching and metadata handlers stopped these connections.

 Nightingale is a leviathan of a program.
 A fork of Songbird which dropped Linux support some 3 years ago, it plays audio, video and has its own web browser.
 It’s not in the repositories but there is a PPA for Ubuntu and tarballs for anyone else.

-Getting Nightingale to work was nightmarish and when it did, it lacked that Soviet missile train level of solidity I like to see.
+Getting Nightingale to work was difficult and when it did, it lacked that Soviet missile train level of solidity I like.
 I first used the PPA to install Nightingale into Ubuntu Raring which proved monstrously unstable.
-Segfaults, core dumps, mysterious Mozilla-related errors, Unity errors—it was a mess.
+Segfaults, core dumps, mysterious Mozilla-related errors, Unity errors.
+It was a mess.

 Nightingale’s immediate impression is the disarray of waking up and not knowing where you are.
-The player is built with Mozilla’s XULRunner runtime environment so while the interface looks like iTunes DNA with a Blackbird GTK theme, most menus are straight out of Firefox because the program basically is half Firefox.
-I’m not complaining about it’s appearance, it’s just that suddenly the snozberries didn’t taste like snozberries anymore.
+The player is built with Mozilla’s XULRunner runtime environment so while the interface looks like iTunes DNA with a darker GTK theme, most menus are straight out of Firefox because the program basically is half Firefox.
+I’m not complaining about it’s appearance, I think Nightingale is rather good looking.
+It's just that suddenly the snozberries didn’t taste like snozberries anymore.

 * * * * *